Mohamedt4r29/Relay-Controlled-Sound-Synthesizer/README.md

 ![Schematic](https://github.com/Mohamedt4r29/Relay-Controlled-Sound-Synthesizer/assets/51502560/8739f45e-9bb1-4bd2-819b-c05e1cf5c758)

-This schematic provides a visual representation of the connections between the various components utilized in our project, such as the Nexys A7-50T FPGA board, Arduino Uno R3, relay modules, logic level converters, and other relevant hardware components.
+This schematic provides a visual representation of the connections between the various components utilized in our project for the Nexys A7-50T FPGA board, such as relay modules, logic level converters, and other relevant hardware components.
 It serves as a helpful reference for understanding the hardware architecture and setup of our project.